R. L. Drake Company: History

 The company was founded in 1943 by radio design engineer Robert L. Drake.
 The company began as a manufacturer of low pass and high pass filters for the government and amateur radio market, and after World War II, produced amateur radio transmitters and receivers and communications receivers for maritime mobile service.

 Amateur stations made up of Drake gear were used on a number of record-breaking hot air balloon flights, the RMS Queen Mary, and the Rutan Voyager.
 Many of the Drake receivers, transmitters, and transceivers manufactured in the 1950s, 1960s, and 1970s are still in active use today.

 When founder Robert L. Drake died in 1975, the operation and management of the company was turned over to his 2nd son, Peter W. Drake.

-Today, Drake produces products and solutions for cable television systems, SD and HD video encoders, video signal distribution, and digital television reception under the Drake and Dracom brand.
+Today, Drake produces products for cable television systems, SD and HD video encoders, video signal distribution, and digital television reception under the Drake and Dracom brand.

 In February 2012, Blonder Tongue Laboratories, Inc. acquired R.L.
 Drake, LLC, reportedly for a purchase price of approximately $6.5 million, however, the companies will operate as separate entities; Blonder Tongue in Old Bridge, New Jersey, and R.L.
 Drake in Miamisburg, Ohio.